marcolertora/bareos-tasks-plugins/xenserver/README.md

 # Bareos FileDaemon XenServer Plugin
 This plugin makes backup of Xen Server.
 It can be used to save:

-1. VM: using the *xe vm-export* command.
-The vm should not be running.
+1. VM: using the *xe vm-export* or *snapshot-export-to-template* command.
 2. HOST: using the *xe host-backup* command
 3. POOL DATABASE: using the *xe pool-dump-database* command